Battle of Chilcheollyang

-The naval Battle of Chilcheollyang took place on the night of 28 August 1597.
-Nearly the entire Korean fleet was destroyed by a Japanese fleet.
+The Battle of Chilcheollyang was a naval engagement fought during the night of 28 August 1597, as part of the Imjin War.
+In this battle, the Japanese fleet decisively defeated the Joseon navy, destroying nearly the entire Korean fleet.

 Background

 Prior to the battle, the previous naval commander Yi Sun-sin had been removed from his post due to a Japanese plot.
 The less experienced Wŏn Kyun was promoted in Yi's place.

 Wŏn Kyun set sail for Busan on 17 August with the entire fleet, some 200 ships.

 Battle

 The Korean fleet arrived near Busan on 20 August in 1597.
 As the day was about to end, they met a force of 500 to 1,000 Japanese ships arrayed against them.
 Wŏn Kyun, leading his first and only naval engagement, ordered a general attack on the enemy armada, but the Japanese fell back, letting the Koreans pursue.
 After a few back and forth exchanges, with one chasing the other, one retreating, the Japanese turned around one last time, destroying 30 ships and scattering the Korean fleet.

 Wŏn's men docked at Gadeokdo and ran ashore to find water where they were ambushed by 3,000 enemy troops under Shimazu Yoshihiro.
 They lost 400 men and several vessels.

 From Gadeok, Wŏn retreated north and west into the strait between Geoje and the island of Chilchon, Chilchonnyang.
 Wŏn Kyun then retired to his flagship and refused to see anyone.
 The entire fleet sat in the strait for an entire week.

 The Japanese commanders convened on 22 August to plan a joint assault on the Koreans.
 Shimazu Yoshihiro ferried 2,000 of his men to Geoje, where he arrayed them on the northwest coast, overlooking the Korean fleet below.

 On the night of 28 August, a Japanese fleet of 500 ships moved into the strait and attacked.
 By dawn, nearly all the Korean ships had been destroyed.

 Wŏn Kyun fled to the mainland but could not keep up with his men.
 He sat down under a pine tree until the Japanese found him.
 It is assumed that his head was cut off.

 Yi Ŏkki also died during the battle after drowning himself.